dantan123/CS50/degrees/README.md

-Use breadth first search or depth first search to traverse through data sets
+The key objective of this assignment is to use breadth first search and depth first search to traverse through data sets